-Christina M. Devereaux (PhD, MA, LCAT, LMHC, BC-DMT, NCC)Assistant Professor and Director of Clinical Training, Dance Movement Therapy
+Christina M. Devereaux (PhD, MA, LCAT, LMHC, BC-DMT, NCC)Associate Professor and Program Director of Clinical Training, Dance Movement Therapy

 Department of Applied Psychology